Brake Shoe Replacement

 Brake shoe linings are made from different heat resistant materials mixed with compounds such as brass, ceramic, and graphite.
 This lining can be riveted or glued to the shoe.
 These materials have replaced the asbestos linings manufactured in the past.
 Please note that asbestos is a hazardous material.
 NEVER breath brake dust.
 Assume that every brake system you are working with is hazardous (It is!) and dispose of any brake dust properly.

-When the brakes are applied the primary shoe is forced into contact with the brake drum by the piston of the wheel cylinder.
+When the brakes are applied, the piston of the wheel cylinder moves the primary shoe into contact with the brake drum.
 The rotating brake drum then drags the primary brake shoe along with it in its forward rotation.
 This forward motion wedges the shoe into the drum and transfers to the secondary shoe, which is also forced into the drum with help from the wheel cylinder's piston.
 Brake shoe anchors are attached to the backing plate and allow for the brake shoes to come into full contact with the drum, providing an anchor for the momentum.

-It's the lining of the primary and secondary shoes coming into contact with the rotating drum that causes the friction necessary to bring the vehicle to a stop.
+The lining of the primary and secondary shoes coming into contact with the rotating drum causes the friction necessary to bring the vehicle to a stop.
 This friction is transformed energy and produces great heat.
-In fact a brake shoe can easily reach 450° F from a 55 MPH stop.
-As brake shoe temperatures increase, the overall performance and effectiveness of the shoes will suffer.
+A brake shoe can easily reach 450° F from a 55 MPH stop.
+As brake shoe temperatures increase, the overall performance and effectiveness of the shoes suffer.
 They will also wear faster.